ethereum/remix-workshops/Solidity-intro/3_Modify_Variables/Modify_Variables.md

 A Solidity `function` works in a similar way to functions in other programming languages, in that they accept parameters, process them, and return variables.

-To let a function in your contract be accessable from external contracts, you declare it as public using the `public` function modifier.
+To let a function in your contract be accessible from external contracts, you declare it as public using the `public` function modifier.

 To recap, the syntax for a function based on what we have discussed so far is: